Introduction

 The proportion of women funded by Innovate UK is similar to proportion of women in the wider research and innovation workforce (27%).
 However, women make up almost half (47%) of the UK workforce, which highlights opportunities to address the gender diversity of both Innovate UK applicants and the research and innovation workforce as a whole.

-Over the last eight years, we have championed women entrepreneurship and supported opportunities for growth, whilst inspiring more women into innovation via initiatives including the Women In Innovation awards.
+Over the last eight years, we have championed women entrepreneurship and supported opportunities for growth, while inspiring more women into innovation via initiatives including the Women In Innovation awards.
 Including targeted programmes in the data raises the percentage of women funding recipients to 33%, or one in three, compared to one in seven in 2016.

 Our commitment: a more diverse and inclusive innovation system